St. Joseph's Indian School: Fundraising issues

 In the 2010s, St. Joseph's School was investigated for several issues related to its fundraising practices.
 In 2013 the school failed to meet the BBB Wise Giving Alliance standards for charity accountability.
 In 2014, the fundraising practices of St. Joseph's School were investigated by CNN.
 Native American leaders complained that the school's solicitations could be classified as "poverty porn" and that they stressed only the social ills of Indian country.
 CNN quoted Leonard Pease, Chairman of the Crow Creek Sioux, who said "...a school run by non-Indians is raising a fortune off of racial stereotypes..."

 The school has sent out frequent mass mailings to raise funds, featuring sales of dreamcatchers made in China to raise money, and emotional letters of appeal that claimed to tell students' stories.
 However, Leonard Pease says there are no Native children by those names from the communities St. Joseph's says they are from.
 CNN described these appeals as "fictitious pleas for help."
 The school's spokespeople admitted the letters and children are not real but insisted, "Those are real stories, but it would be hard to pin them on any one child".
 Additionally, the school ignores requests by recipients of their mailings that the mailings be discontinued.

 According to an interview with President Tyrell of the school by Indian Country Today in November 2014, the Better Business Bureau (BBB) described the school's fundraising letters from children as "misleading appeals".
 Also, President Tyrell said that the BBB had earlier criticized the school for soliciting funds based on not having enough money to heat the school.
 At the time, the school appeared to have millions of dollars available for such needs.

 In 2014 the school's attorney reportedly told Indian Country Today that they would end use of such student letters in fundraising.
 But in 2017, the school reportedly made $51 million from donors, and the next year continued to mail out thousands of so-called student letters seeking charitable donations.
 As of November 2018, the school continued this direct mail campaign.
 They have also been criticized for the mass mailings based on expense: Kimberly Palmer of US News considers this to be an expensive fund raising method.
+As of 2026, the mailings with fundraising pleas and dreamcatchers continue.